codepath/android_guides/Beginning-Android-Resources.md

 ## High Level Guide

 * **Installation** - If you have never done Android development, first setup your Android environment by following these [Android Setup Slides](https://docs.google.com/presentation/d/1JOICG5Ow6QgMBrUKChenvSSxjylCpeQKvfvpPbJMx3M/edit)
-* **Programming** - If you are starting from scratch with no programming knowledge, you should learn Java first (see resources in next section)
+* **Programming** - If you are starting with no programming knowledge, we recommend you learn Java first (see resources in next section)
 * **First App** - Consider starting by building a simple [todo app](http://goo.gl/pBKfYP) by following the slides.
 Alternately try this [video tutorial](http://www.youtube.com/watch?v=Z149x12sXsw) that will guide you through the basics of an Android app.
 I recommend that you not only watch the video but repeat what he is doing simultaneously.
-* **Reference Book** - A great companion book is [The Busy Coder's Guide to Android Development](http://commonsware.com/Android/).
-If you don't want or can't buy the book, consider looking at its many code examples [available for free](https://github.com/commonsguy/cw-omnibus/)
 - **Finding Solutions** - Learn how to search for solutions before you ask questions; check sources like [StackOverflow](http://stackoverflow.com/) and the [cliffnotes](http://guides.thecodepath.com/android) for answers.
 Learn how to debug your code.
 This means using **LogCat** and reading stack traces, also learning how to use breakpoints.
+* **Reference Book** - A great companion book is [The Busy Coder's Guide to Android Development](http://commonsware.com/Android/).
+If you don't want or can't buy the book, consider looking at its many code examples [available for free](https://github.com/commonsguy/cw-omnibus/)

 ## Learning to Program with Java